EcZachly/databricks-ai-bootcamp-capstone/README.md

 - **An AI agent that does stuff** — i.e. an agent with tools that can search/retrieve and also take real actions (writes) against your data.
 - **Change Data Feed (CDF) from Lakebase into a Delta table**, used to power analytics about your app (e.g. usage, agent tool calls, or data changes over time) inside that Delta table.

+If you have joined the "Rise of the AI Data Engineer" boot camp, then you can submit the capstone project [here](https://learn.dataexpert.io/assignment/4904)
+If you have not joined yet, you can join for free [here](https://learn.dataexpert.io/program/the-one-week-beginners-databricks-boot-camp-7129)

 ---

 ## 1. AI Movie Night Planner